alanrob17/ASP.Net-Razor-Pages/02-Working-With-Forms-In-Razor-Pages.md

 Code: ``Sandbox\Razor\MovieApp``

-**Note:** in these ode example we are not going to use ``scaffolding`` to build our pages.
+**Note:** in these code examples we are not going to use ``scaffolding`` to build our pages.
 All the HTML and code will be added manually.

 ## One way data binding